Who We Are

 Chair, IRB: David Strogatz, PhD

 Business Manager: Melinda Hasbrouck, MBA

 At the end of 2019 there were 110 active protocols approved for research activities within the network.
-During 2019 twenty-three new protocols were approved, 9 of which were clinical trials and 14 of which were non-experimental studies analyzing existing datasets or using quantitative or qualitative methods for collection and analysis of primary data.
+During 2019, twenty-three new protocols were approved, 9 of which were clinical trials and 14 of which were non-experimental studies that focused on analyzing existing datasets or using quantitative or qualitative methods for collection and analysis of primary data.
 Forty protocols were completed and terminated in the course of 2019.
-This year also marked the first opportunity for the IRB Office to serve as the single IRB of record for a multi-site study; this project is being led by Bassett investigators and involves co-investigators from collaborating institutions and study sites in Virginia, North Carolina, Oregon, and Alaska.
+This year also marked the first opportunity for the IRB Office to serve as the single IRB of record for a multi-site study; this project is being led by Bassett Healthcare Network investigators and involves co-investigators from collaborating institutions and study sites in Virginia, North Carolina, Oregon, and Alaska.

 In 2018, the IRB office adopted the IRBNet suite of tools, accessible via the National Research Network, bringing electronic protocol management, online submissions, and many other important research oversight features to the Bassett Healthcare Network research community.

 Another significant transition during 2018 was the change in training and certification for ethical conduct of research.
 The NIH Protecting Human Research Participants training course was no longer available after September 26, 2018 and was replaced by the online Human Subjects Research courses of the Collaborative Institutional Training Initiative (CITI) Program.
 The transition period was successful and included occasional modification of forms and protocols with the support of IRBNet.